AguHDS/Backups/README.md

 # Backups
-App with the objetive of letting you storage all type of files, getting level for more space and organizing your profile to make them private or public.
+This app will let you store files, getting level for more space and organizing your profile to make them private or public.
 You'll need to be validated as a user to access.

 ## some of the features that this app will have: